What Color Are Babies’ Eyes When They’re Born?

 - TYRP1 gene

 Just like skin color, eye color in babies changes after 3 to 6 months of exposure to light.
-Babies born with blue eyes may end up with amber, red, brown, green, or hazel eyes.
+Babies with blue eyes may have amber, red, brown, green, or hazel eyes.

-Factors that determine a baby’s eye color include the extent of melanin production, family history, ethnicity, and the presence of eye conditions such as albinism or heterochromia (differently colored eyes).
+Various factors determine a baby’s eye color.
+These include melanin production, family history, ethnicity, genetics, and the presence of certain eye conditions.

 In this article